crypticcoinvip/CrypticCoin/README.md

 Masternodes
 -----------------

-Masternodes list is deterministic and can altered only by special transactions.
-To become a masternode, users sends special transaction, which locks 1M CRYP and burns an announcment fee.
+Masternodes list is deterministic and can be altered only by special transactions.
+To become a masternode, user sends special transaction, which locks 1M CRYP and burns an announcment fee.

 Masternode reward is determistic, and doesn't depend on p2p voting.
 If a masternode does misbehave, it gets dismissed in the process of dismissal voting.